GhillieSuit/SoSik/README.md

 # SoSik
-Speech Recognition and Synthetic Application for the Hearing-Impairmed people
+Speech Recognition and Synthetic Application for the Hearing-Impaired people.